slurmulon/bach/docs/guide.md

 Tracks can represent a loop, a song, or really any sort of rhythmic timeline.

-Tracks are the highest-level concept in `bach`, so it's important to understand them on a macroscopic level before diving into the details.
+Tracks are the highest-level concept in `bach`, so it's important to understand them on a macroscopic level before diving into other areas.

 We will begin by looking at a real-world example of a track.
 The following represents the chord progression of a soul song.